-Counter offers, to accept or not?
+Counter offer: accept or not?

 You’ve made up your mind to move on, accepted a position elsewhere, and tendered your resignation to your boss.
 Then, out of nowhere, your employer lures you with a pay rise, a promotion, or better benefits, which tempt you to accept and stay.
 What should you do?